 Measurably Improving Watershed Health

 Water security is very complex, and there is no single solution.
 To address the challenges specific to the local context, we have developed and implemented a comprehensive seven-step watershed management process at sites located in water-stressed areas.
 The process focuses on convening stakeholders, identifying specific local water challenges and potential solutions, implementing agreed solutions with governance and financing mechanisms in place, communicating progress and measuring impact.
-We are taking a results-based approach and have established baselines for measurement and tracking techniques based on pilot initiatives in a number of our high-risk communities.
+We are taking a results-based approach and have established baselines for measurement and tracking techniques based on pilot initiatives in a number of our high-risk communities (learn more about watershed impact measurement approaches in our comprehensive guide developed with The Nature Conservancy).
 We aim to lead a corporate shift toward measurability and accountability, ensuring that our local investments and programs translate into lasting impacts on water quality and availability for our communities and our operations around the world.

 Brands with a purpose

 We know the scale of the global water challenge is bigger than any individual organization.
 That is why we are looking outside our own operations by helping to provide access to clean water to people who need it.
 Since 2015, our Stella Artois brand has had a strong partnership with Water.org, a leading international nonprofit focused on ending the global water crisis.
 Since launching the partnership, we have sold more than 460,000 limited edition Stella Artois chalices and helped more than 1.5 million people gain access to clean water.
 You can read more about our partnership with Water.org here.

 In Brazil, we launched AMA, a water brand whose sole purpose is to provide water access and improve life quality for those who do not have access to water in Brazil.
 100% of profits go towards water access initiatives and we provide full transparency through our platform that discloses composition of profits, people impacted with the project, and verification by a third party.